Asymptotic Charges and Coherent States in QCD: Introduction

 \paragraph{Preliminaries}

 Perturbative computations are relevant in QCD as they are related to experimental observables due to two important properties: asymptotic freedom and factorisation.
-Confinement naturally sets a scale $\Lambda_{\text{QCD}}$ such that for partons to be well-defined objects we require the existence of a lower cutoff

-on the lowest momentum transfer $Q_{\text{min}}$.
-Perturbative quantities are related to physical cross-sections by convolution with non-pertubative but universal objects, e.g.\ parton distribution functions.
-We will consider asymptotic states formed by acting on the Fock vacuum with creation/annihilation operators for the hard incoming or outgoing partons (i.e.\ massive quarks or gluons)
+Confinement naturally sets a scale $\Lambda_{\text{QCD}}$ such that for partons to be well-defined objects we require the existence of a lower cutoff on the lowest momentum transfer in a given process.
+Perturbative quantities are then related to physical cross-sections by convolution with non-pertubative but universal objects, e.g.\ parton distribution functions.
+In this work we will initially consider asymptotic states formed by acting on the Fock vacuum with creation/annihilation operators for the hard incoming or outgoing partons (these can be either massless gluons or massive quarks)

-which are labeled by momenta $p_\ell$, colour indices $\alpha_\ell$ (corresponding to the fundamental representation for quarks and the adjoint for gluons) and helicity indices $\sigma_\ell$ as appropriate.
+which are labelled by momenta $p_\ell$, colour indices $\alpha_\ell$ (corresponding to the fundamental representation for quarks and the adjoint for gluons) and helicity indices $\sigma_\ell$ as appropriate.